Brought to you by American Military University

 “When bullets are flying and people are trying to kill you, you need to rise to that occasion and go home safely when it’s over.
 But you better have practiced extensively and regularly for that day.
 If you haven’t, you risk doing something really stupid by over-reacting or under-reacting.”

-Davis says that 5%ers recognize law enforcement as a “true profession” that incorporates a wide variety of skill-sets.
+Davis says that successful officers recognize law enforcement as a “true profession” that incorporates a wide variety of skill sets.
 To perfect them may require seeking outside training at your own expense if your department won’t foot the bill.
 Training and practice are an officer’s “life blood,” Davis says.
 “They’re an investment in your own future.
 You gain confidence from competence and competence from hard work that never ends.”

 “For successful cops, there is no acceptable alternative option: You must master the weaponry for every level of force you may be called upon to use, beginning with command presence.
 In a life-threatening situation, you want your pistol to appear in your hand and on target without conscious thought.
 Developing skill to that level takes time and effort, but without mastery the results when your life is on the line could be catastrophic.”